 ParaZero and Parallel Flight Technologies Partner to Bring Autonomous Parachute Systems to Heavy-Lift UAV Aircraft

-New development agreement will equip Parallel Flight Technologies’ Firefly cargo UAV with ParaZero parachute recovery systems.KIRYAT ONO, ISRAEL, May 8, 2023/EINPresswire.com/ -- ParaZero, a world-leading provider of autonomous safety systems for commercial drones and urban air mobility aircraft, has partnered with U.S.-based heavy-lift drone and hybrid propulsion technology provider, Parallel Flight Technologies, to integrate customized SafeAir parachute safety systems with Parallel Flight Technologies’ flagship heavy-lift, long endurance UAV, Firefly.
+New development agreement will equip Parallel Flights’ Firefly heavy-lift, long duration UAV with ParaZero parachute system to enable safe, advanced operations.LA SELVA BEACH, CA, UNITED STATES, May 9, 2023/EINPresswire.com/ -- ParaZero, a world-leading provider of autonomous safety systems for commercial drones and urban air mobility aircraft, has partnered with U.S.-based heavy-lift drone and hybrid propulsion technology provider, Parallel Flight Technologies, to integrate customized SafeAir parachute safety systems with Parallel Flight Technologies’ flagship heavy-lift, long endurance UAV, Firefly.

 Parallel Flight Technologies’ 122 kg MTOW (maximum takeoff weight) Firefly has been described as a ‘heavy-lift workhorse’ for various industrial applications, including wildfire support, medical and disaster logistics, search and rescue, precision agriculture, and renewable use cases.
 Parallel Flight Technologies’ proprietary Parallel Hybrid Electric Multirotor (PHEM) drone technology gives Firefly the ability to carry an impressive 45 kg payload (not including fuel) for up to 100 minutes.
 The proprietary IP built into the Firefly allows 10x longer endurance and range over electric drones.
 The Parallel Flight Technologies and ParaZero combination will bring one of the safest industrial heavy-lift drones to the market.